amscotti/128bit.io/content/posts/2010-06-13-stopping-ssh-brute-force-attacks-with-pf-on-freebsd.md

----
-author: Anthony Scotti
-date: 2010-06-13T00:00:00Z
-email: anthony.m.scotti@gmail.com
-tags:
-- FreeBSD
-- Howto
-- PF
-- SSH
-title: Stopping SSH Brute Force attacks with PF on FreeBSD
+Title: Stopping SSH Brute Force attacks with PF on FreeBSD
-url: /2010/06/13/stopping-ssh-brute-force-attacks-with-pf-on-freebsd/
----
+Date: 2010-06-13 00:00
+Slug: 2010/06/13/stopping-ssh-brute-force-attacks-with-pf-on-freebsd
+Save_as: 2010/06/13/stopping-ssh-brute-force-attacks-with-pf-on-freebsd/index.html
+URL: 2010/06/13/stopping-ssh-brute-force-attacks-with-pf-on-freebsd/
+Tags: FreeBSD, Howto, PF, SSH
+Summary: A comprehensive guide to using the PF firewall on FreeBSD to block SSH brute force attacks.
+Covers enabling PF, creating a brute force table with tracking rules, and using pfctl commands to manage blocked IPs, providing automated protection against password guessing attempts.

 Most people know that port 22 is used for SSH communication and due to this common knowledge, you get people using scripts to test for weak passwords.
 If you look into your /var/log/auth.log and you see tons of fails/errors from users not on your system or from invalid passwords for root, it means you have people trying to break into your system.
 Truthfully, anyone that puts a system online with port 22 open will see this happen to them.
 It's quite common and not direct attack against you, just scripts looking for IPs with port 22 open.

 Now it goes without saying that you should make sure you have a strong password that take use of numbers, upper and lower case letters and symbols.
 Doing this will go along way in preventing someone from breaking into your system.
 You should also ensure that people can't remotely log in as root by setting 'PermitRootLogin' to 'no' in your /etc/ssh/sshd_config file.
 This will ensure that no matter how many passwords they try for root they will never be able to log in.
-One think that is better then just having passwords is setting up SSH keys, take a look at this posting [Making and using SSH Keys]({{< ref  "2010-04-10-making-and-using-ssh-keys.md" >}})
+One think that is better then just having passwords is setting up SSH keys, take a look at this posting [Making and using SSH Keys](/2010/04/10/making-and-using-ssh-keys/)

 Now you could just set your SSH server to run on a different port or have your firewall redirect a different port from the outside to the system, but what's the fun in that when you can use a great tool like PF.